Greater Hartford Conference

-The Greater Heartford Conference (GHC), formerly theCapitol Region Athletic League (CRAL) is a high school athletic conference in Connecticut affiliated with the CIAC.
+The Greater Heartford Conference (GHC), formerly the Capitol Region Athletic League (CRAL) is a high school athletic conference in Connecticut affiliated with the CIAC.
 Founded in 2013, its members are mainly located in Greater Hartford and consists of former members of the defunct Constitution State Conference.

 The CRAL announced that it was changing the name of the conference to the Greater Hartford Conference for the 2025-26 academic year.